Hi, I’m Beth Erlander

 Back in 2012, my life partner crashed his mountain bike, broke his neck and was thrust into a life of quadriplegia or paralysis from the chest down.
 Our life as we knew it stopped and we had to navigate so much.
 At some point along the way, I heard a voice that said-“Pay attention, this will come in handy some day.”

-I use out of the box ways (along with traditional ones) to help you come right side up again in grief…because this is what I had to do.
+And that someday is now where I offer you tools that helped me.
+I use out of the box tools along with traditional psychotherapy modalities to help you come right side up again in grief.

 I humbly bow to you,